chakAs3/storybook-vue-custom-render/README.md

 ### h() Function

-- Label: Rendered Using h() function

-The component is rendered using the `h()` function.
+The story is rendered using the `h()` function.
 The `Button` component is rendered with the provided arguments.

 ```javascript
 export const HRenderFunction: Story = {